-The Adult Students' Programme is a series of four tutorials offered as extra tuition to help first-year adult students gain an insight into university culture and achieve academic success.
+The Adult Students' Programme is a series of three tutorials offered as extra tuition to help first-year adult students gain an insight into university culture and achieve academic success.

 The weekly meetings during the term time provide an opportunity to have regular contact with a small group of first-year adult students, to learn university skills that will help raise grades, and to make a smooth transition to university studies.

 Tutor: Jacqui Tither